klimcode/notekeeper/README.md

 1. Empty -- do nothing
 2. `add` -- save current note to the Database
+3. `mix` -- concat the record from the base and the new record with the same name.
+It adds only unique information during a concatenation process.
-3. `edit` -- edit a record specified by a name in the base
+4. `edit` -- edit a record specified by a name in the base
-4. `del` -- delete a record specified by a name from the base
+5. `del` -- delete a record specified by a name from the base
-5. `clr` -- clear all fields of the Interface
+6. `clr` -- clear all fields of the Interface
-6. `exit` -- close the program
+7. `exit` -- close the program

 .